-Although she was born and raised in the Midwest, Debbra Dunning Brouillette has always been a tropical girl.
+Although she was born and raised in the Midwest, Debbra has always been a Tropical Travel Girl.
 Childhood vacations to Florida opened up her world to sun, sand, and turquoise water.
 On her first Caribbean trip to Jamaica in 1990, a snorkeling excursion introduced her to an incredible new world: the world that exists below the surface of the sea.
 Debbra was hooked.
 In 1992, she became a certified diver, and since then she has visited numerous islands, 30 in the Caribbean and others in French Polynesia, Fiji, Mexico, Hawaii, the Canary Islands, the Balearic Islands, and the Galapagos Islands.

-Since 2006, the writer, photographer, and travel consultant has been sharing information and advice about tropical travel on her website, Tropical Travel Girl.
+Since 2006, the writer, photographer, and travel consultant has been sharing information and advice about tropical travel on her website.
 Through her destination content, blog posts, and photos, Debbra hopes to assist and inspire those interested in planning a trip to the tropics.

 TA: Where are you from?

 Debbra: I’ve recently relocated back to Evansville, Indiana, where I lived most of my life.
 I was born in Kentucky and raised in Mount Vernon, Indiana, near Evansville.
 During the 12 years I was away from my home area, I lived five years in Denton, Texas (2006-2011) and seven years in Muncie, Indiana (2011-2018).

 TA: How many years have you been traveling?
 What got you hooked?

 Debbra: Florida beach vacations with my family exposed me to those turquoise waters that were so different from the brown Ohio River that fronted my hometown in Indiana.
 Many years later, getting a glimpse into the underwater world in Jamaica through my snorkel mask is what really hooked me on travel to the tropics.